The Difference Between Consumer and Trade Magazines

 Consumer magazines are targeted to the general public and have a wide audience and a wide viewpoint.
 Two examples are Good Housekeeping and People magazine.
 Good Housekeeping (one of the oldest consumer publications) reaches an audience of over 30 million each month and while it is a general interest magazine, it is also considered a "specialized" publication because it contains news and information specific to the home.
 People magazine has a wider range of interest because it focuses on a wide array of newsmakers (from celebrities to politicians) and is not "specialized."

-Some, like Texas Monthly, is only available locally.
+Some, like Texas Monthly, are only available locally.

 Whether it's Time magazine, Men's Health, Rolling Stone or Elle Decor, weekly and monthly consumer publications can be purchased either by subscription (at a discounted rate) or found at your local newsstand, grocery store checkout, national chains like B&N and all major airports and train stations.
 Many of these "travel or destination newsstands" are operated by Hudson News, the largest newsstand operation in the United States.